Marioood/procedraw/README.md

     * Doesn't work properly and throws a bunch of errors when testing offline
 * Reorganize code
 * Optimize layer rendering
-* Standardize code to use 2 spaces for every 1 tab
 * Anime woman mascot
 * Look into the legality of using an MIT license with modified W3C assets
   * I am unable to find license/legal info on those specific images (the closest thing was https://www.w3.org/policies/logos/)
     * Can I edit parts of them?
 Can I include them in an MIT licensed project?
 Who knows!

+## Code Style Guide
+* 2 spaces per tab
+* semicolons after every line
+* "use strict"; at the top of every file